 Emotional Intelligence…this is something that gets spoken about a lot these days, particularly in the recruitment and HR world.
 But is it just another buzzword?
 What does it mean and why is it important in the workplace?

 Broadly speaking, Emotional Intelligence refers to an individual’s ability to manage their emotions and their core behavioural traits.
-Broken down further, it looks at intrapersonal intelligence - ability to manage and understand your own thoughts, feelings and behaviours - and interpersonal intelligence - ability to understand others and how best to relate to and engage with them.
+Broken down further, it looks at intrapersonal intelligence - the ability to manage and understand your own thoughts, feelings and behaviours - and interpersonal intelligence - the ability to understand others and how best to relate to and engage with them.